 Now, another part of the activity, or the Project, that was not addressed is the activity other than drilling and installation of pipelines.
-One process that it became apparent will have a lot of activity is the PDA process.
-There will be multitude of surveys done throughout the NWA.
+One process that it became apparent will have a lot of of surveys done throughout the NWA.